 Newly eligible YES program members go through the independent assessment process and therefore will have a CANS and CDA from Liberty Healthcare.
 There should be no need to complete another CDA or CANS right away, unless the provider does not fully agree with the results.
-As a reminder, the CANS needs to be updated every 90 days by a CANS-certified provider using the ICANS platform.
+As a reminder, a completed CANS needs to be obtained with an initial CDA and updated every 90 days in the ICANSs system in order for a child to be eligible to receive most IBHP services (See the CANS section of this manual for additional information).